Reasoning

 DeltaPrime interest rate model is optimised to achieve high pool utilisation and simultaneously manage liquidity risk.
 High pool utilisation has several benefits.
 It leads to:

-Yet a highly utilised pool also lowers the buffer until a liquidity crunch occurs: The moment when borrowers can't borrow and depositors can't withdraw, because 100% of the pool is being utilised.
+Yet a highly utilised pool also lowers the buffer until a occurs.
 The lower the risk of a liquidity crunch, the higher the ideal pool utilisation ratio.
 To evaluate the ideal pool utilisation ratio, and the interest rate surrounding this utilisation ratio, two variables are taken into account:

 Opportunity cost